-According to Bologna regulations teaching at the institute has been divided into three levels.
-The first three years (undergraduate studies) are dedicated to general studies of social sciences.
-Undergraduate students are introduced to all disciplines of the faculty during the first year.
-The second and third year concentrate on political science and sociology.
-Undergraduate studies are completed with the degree "Bachelor of Arts in Social Science” (180 ECTS-points).
+Our undergraduate program is dedicated to general studies of social science and includes introductory courses to all disciplines of the faculty during the first year.
+The second and third years concentrate on deepening the student knowledge in the fields of sociology and political science.
+Undergraduate studies are completed with the degree "Bachelor of Arts in Social Sciences" (180 ECTS-Credits).

 The institute offers a three-semester postgraduate program, which leads to the degree "Master of Arts in Sociology" (90 ECTS-Credits).
 To account for the international positioning of the University of Bern, the Institute offers a variety of courses in English at the bachelor's and master's level.